 When you’re renting an apartment on someone else’s property, there’s no telling what may happen — between unexpected weather systems, leaks, accidents, or emergencies.
 While you can’t foresee these risks, you can ensure you and your belongings stay safe with renters insurance.
 Here, we explore five key advantages of a comprehensive renters insurance policy.

 Renters insurance is a layer of financial protection unique to tenants, or those who are temporarily renting an apartment, condo, home, or other living space.
-This includes protection from fire and smoke damage, vandalism, theft, or some weather-related incidents (note that some renters insurance policies typically won’t include larger weather systems like floods, earthquakes, or landslides).
+This includes protection from fire and smoke damage, vandalism, theft, or some weather-related incidents (note that some renters insurance policies typically won’t include larger weather systems like floods, wildfires, earthquakes, or landslides).
+Finally, renters insurance often includes liability coverage for any lawsuits where the renter may be considered responsible.

 While it depends on the carrier and policy, typical renters insurance includes coverage for: